New low-rise construction regulations in Russia

-From January 1, 2025, new regulations in low-rise construction concerning the thermal protection of buildings have come into force, according to the updated code of practice SP 50.13330.2024.
-These changes aim to improve energy efficiency and enhance the operational conditions of residential and public buildings.
+As of January 1, 2025, new low-rise construction regulations concerning the thermal protection of buildings have come into force under the updated code of practice SP 50.13330.2024.
+These changes aim to improve energy efficiency and enhance the operating conditions of residential and public buildings.

 Key Changes in SP 50.13330.2024